 - Students may not appeal the portfolio review decision.

 Are You Eligible?

-If you're an actively enrolled DeVry University undergraduate student studying in the U.S. who has demonstrated basic English proficiency, and have met program residency requirements or have enough required DeVry coursework remaining to satisfy the residency requirements, you may be able take advantage of this program (see full policy for details Opens a New Window.).
-Transfer students must have requested transfer credits from all previously attended institutions before applying for the Prior Learning Assessment program.
+If you’re an actively enrolled undergraduate or graduate student at DeVry University or Keller Graduate School Management studying in the U.S. who has demonstrated English language proficiency, and have met program residency requirements or have enough required DeVry coursework remaining to satisfy the residency requirements, you may be eligible for Portfolio Assessment (see full policy for details).
+Transfer students must have requested transfer credits from all previously attended institutions before applying for the PFA.